Viewing the observation

 This shows an optical image of the sky - like the DSS version above but much deeper - with an approximate overlay of the instrument shown as an outline.
 Please note that this outline does not exactly match that shown in the DSS/RASS/PSPC views: it does not account for the exact positioning of the instrument in the focal plane of the telescope and - for ACIS - only shows either the ACIS-S or ACIS-I array.
 The color used for the outline indicates whether the observation has been recorded as being observed (that is, the Chandra Data Archive has received and processed the data for the observaiton) or not, and uses the same color scheme as the schedule view and sky plots.

-A recent addition to this view - added at the end of January 2018 - is a control area which lets you select the background image - across a range of wavelengths - and control over the display (whether to show the constellations or their boundaries).
+In the top-left is a control area which lets you select the background image - across a range of wavelengths - and control over the display: whether to show the constellations, their boundaries, or the outlines of nearby observations.
 These controls can be minimised or dragged around the WWT display, in case they obscure an area of interest.

 The credits for the images used by the WWT can be found on the About page.